Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Problem Formulation

 \subsection{State Dynamics}

-Recall that state variables, contain $i(t), y(t), D(t)$ and $\hat{T}(t)$.
-Queues $i(t)$ and $N-i(t)$ constitute a closed queueing network where the service rate of one queue determines the arrival rate into the other.
+The state variables contain $i(t), y(t), D(t)$ and $\hat{T}(t)$.
+Queues $i(t)$ and $N-i(t)$ constitute a closed queuing network where the service rate of one queue determines the arrival rate into the other.
 Queue $N-i(t)$ behaves like an infinite server queue with each server exhibiting a stochastic Markov modulated service rate that depends on the control $u(t)$ and the probability distribution $p_t(T)$.
 Queue $i(t)$ behaves also as an infinite server queue with each server exhibiting a constant service rate $\mu$.
-The dynamics of $y(t)$ and the dependent state variable $D(t)=\mathrm{sgn}(y(t)-y(t-\epsilon))$ are characterized by transitions taking place in short but constant time intervals, $\tau_{y}$\footnote{this varies across ISOs.
-In PJM it is either 2 or 4 seconds depending on the type of regulation service offered}, resulting in $y(t)$ staying constant, increasing or decreasing by a typical amount of $\Delta{y}=\tau_{y}/150 sec$ \cite{PJMManual2012}.
+The dynamics of $y(t)$ and the dependent state variable $D(t)=\mathrm{sgn}[y(t)-y(t-4sec)]$ are characterized by transitions taking place in short but constant time intervals, $\tau_{y}$\footnote{This varies across ISOs.
+In PJM it is either 2 or 4 seconds depending on the type of regulation service offered.}, resulting in $y(t)$ staying constant, increasing or decreasing by a typical amount of $\Delta{y}=\tau_{y}/300 sec$ \cite{PJMManual2012}.
 These transitions are outputs of a proportional integral filter operated by the ISO whose inputs are system frequency deviations from 60 hz and Area Control Error (ACE).
-For the SBO, $y(t)$ is an unanticipated random variable which is described by memoryless geometric transitions described below, which we approximate by a continuous time jump Markovian process described below that allows us to uniformize the DP problem formulation.
-The known impact on the approximate statistical model is a slightly increased variance which has minimal impact on the accuracy of the model. $\hat{T}(t)$ is shown by extensive simulation reported below for a reasonable range of inputs, that it is a linear function of $y(t)$, and hence depends on the dynamics of $y(t)$.

-To uniformize the DP problem we introduce a control update period of $\Delta_{t}<<\tau_{y}$ which assures that during the period $\Delta_{t}$, the probability that more than one event can take place, including the jump in $y(t)$ is negligible.
+Since the frequency deviation and ACE signal can be approximated by a white noise process resulting from imbalance between stochastic demands and supply, $y(t)$ is then an unanticipated random variable which is described by memoryless transitions that depends only on the current value.
+Therefore we can approximate $y(t)$ by a continuous time jump Markovian process that allows us to uniformize the DP problem formulation.
+To uniformize the DP problem we introduce a control update period of $\Delta_{t}<<\tau_{y}$ which assures that during the period $\Delta_{t}$, the probability that more than one event can take place is negligible.
 We further set the time unit so that $\Delta_{t}=1$, and scale transition rate parameters accordingly and derive the following state dynamics.